pinojs/pino/README.md

 * `safe`: avoid error causes by circular references in the object tree, default `true`
 * `name`: the name of the logger, default `undefined`
 * `serializers`: an object containing functions for custom serialization of objects.
-These functions should return an jsonificable object and they should never throw
+These functions should return an JSONifiable object and they should never throw
 * `slowtime`: Outputs ISO time stamps (`'2016-03-09T15:18:53.889Z'`) instead of Epoch time stamps (`1457536759176`). **WARNING**: This option carries a 25% performance drop, we recommend using default Epoch timestamps and transforming logs after if required.
 The `pino -t` command will do this for you (see [CLI](#cli))

 `stream` is a Writable stream, defaults to `process.stdout`.